KevWal/ESP32-Cam-Pico-Project/README.md

 ---
 Move reset switch hole to be slightly more aligned

-Thinner middle pad for buck reg to allo different footprint
+Thinner middle pad for buck reg to allow different footprint

 Vsupply resister divider on another adc pin too, no solder jumper neeeded.